ChrisDuffley/stationPlaylist/addonuserguide.md

 * Playlist Transcripts: you can configure various settings related to Playlist Transcripts feature, including which columns to include and column order.
 See Playlist Transcripts section for details.
 * Status announcement: this category contains four checkboxes to configure announcement of certain status information.
 These include announcing scheduled time for the selected track, listener count, name of the currently playing cart and position of the player used for playing the current and the next track.
 * Advanced (unavailable in secure mode): This category allows you to configure various advanced options.
 These include:
-	* Use SPl Controller to invoke SPL Assistant (disabled by default): If you check this box after assigning a command to invoke SPL Controller layer (see below), you can use SPl Controller command you assigned to invoke SPl Assistant layer.
+	* Use SPl Controller to invoke SPL Assistant (enabled by default): If you check this box after assigning a command to invoke SPL Controller layer (see below), you can use SPl Controller command you assigned to invoke SPl Assistant layer.
 This is useful for people used to other screen readers where a single layer is used to access functions normally performed by both Controller and Assistant layers in NVDA.
 	* Assistant layer layout (NVDA by default): By default, NVDA will use the Assistant layer commands described throughout this user guide.
 You can choose between this default command set and JAWS for Windows, with layer commands used by these screen reader scripts replacing commands in the SPL Assistant layer.
 For example, with JAWS for Windows layout active, pressing SPL Assistant, R will announce playlist duration (default is SPL Assistant, D).
 See the list below for SPL Assistant command changes between layouts.

 After configuring the above settings, select OK from main settings dialog to save your changes, Cancel to discard them, or Apply to apply changes without closing the settings dialog.